Complaints about prison

 You should get the same healthcare and treatment in prison as anyone outside prison.

-You can find contact details for NHS England in the Useful Contents section at the end of this page.
+You can find contact details for NHS England in the Useful Contacts section at the bottom of this page.

 You still fill in a COMP 1 form if you want to complain about a reserved subject.
 Reserved subjects are things that can’t be dealt with by the prison itself.
 They are: